-We are open to bookings now.
+We are open to bookings.
 Please consider referral to your friends, family, colleagues, clients or network.
 First come first serve.

 Your Consent Form is at the bottom of this page.

-Contact us with the email-form at the bottom of this page or direct by email,
+Contact us and to book a consult the first step is to please use the email-form at the bottom of this page or direct by email,

 Frequently Asked Questions (FAQs)

 - Who can see you?
 Anyone!
 All ages from early childhood through to senior years.

 - Where are you?
 Armidale, New England New South Wales Australia.
 We consult online to anywhere in the known galaxy.
 When possible we visit Inverell, and Tamworth.

 - How much do you cost?
 Please see our Fees page for details.
 For private clients we use a Standard Fee, a Concession Fee 1, and a Concession Fee 2 (Seniors).
 For NDIS Participants, we use the NDIS recommended Fee Schedule.